Young

 notice anything else?
 I LIKE that!
 Can you find any smaller parts?
 This is a WONDERFUL line because . . . !
 Are there some slanting parts?

-GOOD job here !
+GOOD job here!
 I see how you noticed the slant.
 Are

 there some curves?
 Does the line bend at anyplace?"

-I never demonstrate this part for them or with them because I do not want them to be distracted by looking at my lines and trying to imitate my lines.
+I never demonstrate by drawing for them or with them because I do not want them to be distracted by looking at my lines and trying to imitate my lines.
 It is also not fair to compare my lines to their lines.
 It is not necessary for them to see another person's lines.
 If we draw, it may result in discouragement and frustration because they see that their drawing is not the same as our drawing. |

 |